ankman007/medium.com-clone/README.md

 2. Install required dependencies through command `npm install`
 3. Run `npm run dev`

-Now both backend and frontend for CMS should be live at localhost:8000 (backend) and localhost:3000 (frontend).
+Both backend and frontend for the project should be live at localhost:8000 and localhost:3000 respectively.